Hawaii Foreclosure Laws and Procedures

 If you're looking for federal laws, you might want to visit the Library of Congress's legal research website, which provides links to federal regulations and federal statutes.

-How to Find State Foreclosure Laws
+How to Find Hawaii Foreclosure Laws

-To find Hawaii's laws, search online for "Hawaii statutes" or "Hawaii laws."
+To find Hawaii's foreclosure laws, search online for "Hawaii statutes" or "Hawaii laws."
 Make sure you're reading the most recent, official laws.
 Usually, the URL will end in ".gov" or the statutes will be on an official state legislature webpage.

 How courts and agencies interpret and apply laws can change.
 And some rules can even vary within a state.
 These are just some of the reasons to consider consulting a lawyer if you're facing a foreclosure.